 As the name implies, reference sections are information based.
 These describe the inner-workings, as thoroughly and accurately as possible.

 They typically include the code customers may interact with or use in your product.
-Such as, js snippets, API reference, fields, attributes and methods.
+Such as, functions, API reference, fields, attributes and methods.
 Describe how to work and operate the topic.
-Examples that demonstrate usage is recommended, but save explaining basic concepts, or achieving routine tasks for your How-to guides and introductory tutorials.
+Examples that demonstrate usage is recommended, but keep the explaining basic concepts, and achieving routine tasks for your How-to guides or introductory tutorials.

 Arrange these sections around the code.
 Remember, the main purpose of technical reference is to describe.

 So how does all this come together then?
-How do you take the concepts discussed in this post and apply them to your own documentation?
+How to do you take the concepts discussed in this post and apply them to your own documentation?
 Structure.
-Taking these four categories and giving them their own specific space gives them the power.
-Power to not only help readers of your documentation, but make writing and maintaining it easier for yourself.
+Taking these four categories and giving them their own section separates them, giving them their own specific space.
+Again, this not only helps readers of your documentation, but makes writing and maintaining easier for yourself.

-It allows you to ask yourself before writing a new feature or topic in; where should what I'm writing live?
+You can then ask yourself before writing a new feature or topic in; where should what I'm about to write live?
 What is it?
 A tutorial, how-to, etc.?
-As an added benefit, you can also use this structure to help direct you when you're not sure what or how to write.
+As an added benefit, you can also use them to help direct you when you're not sure what to write.
 Just go down the list.
 Tutorial?
-Write it like one.
-How-to? etc.
+Write it.
+How-to?
+Write it.

-If you have existing documentations, there is most likely little chunks of orphan content scattered throughout that could be categorized into one of these four types.
-Take it out, and put it where it belongs.
+If you have existing documentations, scattered throughout are probably little chunks or subsections that could be categorized into one of these four types.
+Take them out, and put them where they belong.

 - Decide which of the four categories makes sense for your product, and make individual sections for each.

-- Migrate existing orphan content that could be categorized into their corresponding new section.
+- Migrate existing content that would be categorized as one of the four, into their corresponding new section.

 - Before writing new content, ask yourself..
 What am I writing?
 Does it belong to one of these four categories?
 Conform to your previously established typography, hierarchy, list types, colors, etc.

 - When you're not sure what to write, Look to these categories as direction, going down the ones you chose for your documentation.